arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

         // Set the sensor mode to indoor air quality airQualitySensor.setMode(IndoorAirQualitySensorMode::indoorAirQuality);

+        // The ZMOD4410 can take a sample every 3 seconds in IAQ mode and requires 60 warm-up samples,
+        // meaning the sensor will take about 3 minutes to fully warm-up before accurate readings can
-        // Allow time for the sensor to start delivering data delay(5000);
+        // be obtained.
+In this example, we allow 5 seconds for the sensor to start delivering data. delay(5000);
     } else {
         Serial.println("- Device could not be found.
 Please double-check the wiring!");